tuxnam/GuillaumeBen-Security-Notebook/defender-containers.md

 **Pod properties:** <br />
 - Secret reader RBAC role
 <p></p>
-This pod has in fact extra-privileges being assigned.
-Indeed, a RBAC role 'secret reader' is assigned to the service account bind to this pod.
+This pod has extra-privileges being assigned.
+A RBAC role 'secret reader' is assigned to the service account bound to this pod. <br />
 Service accounts are identities in Kubernetes world, assigned to resources such as pods, which allows them to communicate with the Kube API, with certain privileges.
 A good article on the subject and related threats can be found [here](https://techcommunity.microsoft.com/t5/microsoft-defender-for-cloud/detecting-identity-attacks-in-kubernetes/ba-p/3232340 ).
 <p></p>
 In this specific case, the deployment has overly permissive policy/access which allows us to gain access to other resources and services.